 Before emperor Augustus, Trastevere was actually outside of the city of Rome.
-Only at the end of the republican age, buildings and houses started raising in the neighborhood aimed at workmen, artisans and tradespeople working in businesses and activities linked to the presence of the river.
+Only at the end of the republican age, did buildings and houses begin to rise in the neighborhood aimed at workmen, artisans and tradespeople working in businesses and activities linked to the presence of the river.

 For centuries, Trastevere kept its original features of a working-class, poor neighborhood where houses were an unorganized cluster of buildings and a tangle of narrow alleys with the main churches such as Santa Maria in Trastevere standing tall among the other buildings.
 Unlike the rest of the papal city where noble mansions stood out of the crowd.